GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Experiment Design

 \subsection{Experiment II: Archival Analysis}

 To quantify the real-world penetration of ghost citation into the scientific record, we analyze published papers from top-tier venues.
 We target two research communities: \textit{Security} (IEEE S\&P, USENIX Security, ACM CCS, NDSS) and \textit{AI/ML} (NeurIPS, ICML, IJCAI, AAAI), focusing on venues that are central to LLM research and have rigorous peer review~\cite{csrankings}.
 Data span 2020--2025 (pre-LLM 2020--2022, post-LLM 2023--2025)~\cite{maslej2025artificial} for longitudinal analysis.
 We collected all accepted papers (main, workshop, short, poster) in PDF from official proceedings using ethically compliant access and stewardship practices (see \cref{sec:ethics}), yielding a total of 56,381 papers.
-To ensure the accuracy of our analysis and to avoid false positives (where valid citations are misclassified as invalid), we employ a rigorous three-stage process: \begin{itemize} \item \textit{Step 1: Automated Examination.} All 56,381 papers were processed through \citeb, extracting citations, and flagging potentially problematic citations as invalid, meaning their title falls below the similarity threshold $\theta = 0.9$. \item \textit{Step 2: Manual Verification.} Sixteen trained research assistants manually reviewed all flagged citations over approximately one month.
+To ensure the accuracy of our analysis and to avoid false positives (where valid citations are misclassified as invalid), we employ a rigorous three-stage process: \begin{itemize} \item \textit{Step 1: Automated Examination.} All 56,381 papers were processed through \citeb, extracting citations, and flagging citations with similarity scores below $\theta = 0.9$ as potentially invalid for manual review. \item \textit{Step 2: Manual Verification.} Sixteen trained research assistants manually reviewed all flagged citations over approximately one month.
 Each citation was independently checked at least twice before being classified into one of three categories: \textit{Non-Academic Source} (websites, blogs, repositories), \textit{Valid} (verified through extensive manual search), or \textit{Invalid} (incorrect metadata or untraceable).